1980 Georgia Bulldogs football team: Before the season

-Season summary
+Game summaries

 Tennessee

 The season began with junior Donnie McMickens starting ahead of Walker at tailback as the Bulldogs faced the University of Tennessee on September 6 in Knoxville.
 With Tennessee gaining a 9–0 lead early in the 2nd quarter, coach Dooley told his offensive coordinator, "I'm putting Herschel in...Don't be afraid to let him carry the ball."

 Tennessee held a 15–2 advantage late in the third quarter when Walker changed the momentum of the game.
 Late in the third quarter, Walker scored on a pitch sweep from 16 yards out, where he ran over Tennessee's safety and future Dallas Cowboys teammate, Bill Bates, near the goal line.
 Walker scored again five minutes later on a 9-yard touchdown run as Georgia went on to win the game, 16–15.

 Texas A&M

 A week later, Georgia hosted Texas A&M as the Bulldogs got off to a 28–0 lead by halftime.
 With four minutes left in the third quarter, Walker broke off a 76-yard TD run.
 He finished with 21 carries for 145 yards and 3 touchdowns against the Aggies.
 Quarterback Buck Belue complemented Walker's ground game by going 6 of 13 for 147 passing yards during the contest.